TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 We can keep doing this until we have an array of just one item.
 If it matches the number we're looking for we've found it, if not then it isn't in the array.

-The below table summarises the size of an array doubling and how many steps in Big O terms we would need to arrive at one element to see if it matches what we're looking for
+The below table summarises the size of an array doubling and how many steps in Big O terms we would need to arrive at one element to see if it matches what we're looking for.

 | Size | Steps |
 | ----------- | ----------- |